|

-Producer prices are prices at which producers sell their output on the domestic market or for export.
+Producer prices are prices at which producers sell their output on the domestic market.

 Producer price indices normally cover the prices of the characteristic products of agriculture, forestry, and fishing, mining and quarrying, manufacturing, and electricity, gas and water supply.
 Prices are normally measured in terms of transaction prices, including non-deductible indirect taxes less subsidies, in the case of domestically produced goods and import duties and other non-deductible indirect taxes less subsidies in the case of imported goods.